2) Do

 The traditional media institutions are struggling to survive since audiences reject traditional TV programming, newspapers and cinema exhibition.
 The Traditional media institutions will not maintain their place in the media marketplace since young audiences and the upcoming generations are entertained by the British media institution.

-9) How might diversification or vertical integration help companies to survive and thrive in a rapidly changing media landscape?
+would help companies survive and thrive in a rapidly changing media

-10) How do YOU see the relationship between audience and institution in the future?
-Will audiences gain increasing power or will the major global media conglomerates maintain their control?
+the relationship between audience and institution in the future?
+Will

 In my opinion, i think that the audience will gain increasing power over what is shown in the media institution since the media conglomerates are focused on customer needs and what interests do audiences have in that media industry.
 Whereas, major global conglomerates will only maintain their control for a limited times until another media conglomerates buys the other.
 There are very competitive competitors therefore, not every media conglomerate will maintain at the top.